beingnotthinking/beingnotthinking/_posts/2021-08-31-who-is-being-not-thinking.md

 I am currently on a journey to meet more people, make deeper connections, and experience life to the fullest.
 Living in a van is a means to that end.

-You can expect posts from me about spirituality, meditation, psychedelics, mental health, and of course, living in a van.
+You can expect posts from me about traveling, meditation, mental health, and living in small spaces!

 I am a pretty open book and happy to share about my experiences, so if you ever feel the inkling to reach out, please do, I would love to talk!